 Then use the ophthalmoscope to examine the eye.
 First hold it away from the patient and look through it at the eye.
 There should be an orange reflex from light reflected from the retina.
 This means that the lens is clear and there is no significant cataract.
 Check that the optic disc is clear.
 Note the vessels of the retina and try to see the periphery.
 Repeat on the other side.
 It is not reasonable to assume that because one side is normal that the other side will be too.

 Only by seeing many normal discs is it possible to be confident about abnormality.
 Try to learn:

 - The normal colour of a disc.
 It is usually pink but in people with dark skin it appears grey.
 People with blond hair tend to have paler retinae than those with darker hair.
 Hair may go grey with the passage of time or blond or coloured with the contents of a bottle but the retina is constant.

 - A clear and distinct optic disc.
 Only by being familiar with a normal disc is it possible to recognise papilloedema when it occurs.
 Cupping of the disc, as with glaucoma, brings the vessels up over the disc.

-- Learn to follow the 4 arteries and veins.
-Follow then to the periphery.
+- Learn to follow the four arteries and veins.
+Follow them to the periphery.
 Note tortuosity.
 Note any silver wiring or A-V nipping.
-The appearance of central retinal artery thrombosis and retinal vein thrombosis are described in the respective articles.
+The appearance of central retinal artery thrombosis and retinal vein thrombosis is described in the respective articles.
 A detached retina is avascular and may appear as a crescent or a grey cloud.